Preserve your fresh rhubarb with these spectacular rhubarb jam canning recipes. You'll be able to enjoy these tart red stalks all year long!

 It's made with fresh blueberries and strawberries to add sweetness and a beautiful deep color.
-Perfect on a piece of warm toast, you'll find yourself baking more bread than usual, too!
+Perfect on a piece of warm toast, you'll also find yourself baking more bread than usual!

 Rhubarb Cinnamon Jam

 This Rhubarb Cinnamon Jam by One Hundred Dollars a Month sounds fabulous.
-One of the commenters on the post mentioned that it's yummy mixed into oatmeal, and that sounds amazing to us!
+One of the commenters on the post mentioned that it's yummy mixed into oatmeal, which sounds amazing to us!
 You'll need rhubarb, pectin powder, butter, sugar, lemon juice, cinnamon, and a bit of water.

-This recipe make a wonderful hostess gift for the winter holidays.
+This recipe makes a wonderful hostess gift for the winter holidays.